bzambri/het_chem/README.md

 <img src="png/MIPAS_HNO3_Vortex_164-68_01.png" alt="Jan_HNO3_pdf"/>
 <img src="png/MIPAS_HNO3_Vortex_164-68_02.png" alt="Feb_HNO3_pdf"/>
 <img src="png/MIPAS_HNO3_Vortex_164-68_03.png" alt="Mar_HNO3_pdf"/>

+This does not explain the big peak in hetAll.008, but I'm thinking to take, e.g., the first 15 days of March only (similar to how we were doing 0901-1015 for SH at one point).

 #### UTLS HNO<sub>3</sub> CDFs
 In all cases, all the CDFs are drawn from different distributions: